raspberrypilearning/quest-seeker/en/step_3.md

 --- collapse ---

 ---
-title: Make a child item appear on the player
+title: Make a child item appear on the Player
 ---

 --- code ---